Even though they don't taste good, food disasters do make for great stories.

 - Double check that there is no open flame immediately nearby, then hold the fuel bottle upright and carefully unscrew the pump to release some of the pressure.
 You’ll be able to hear some of the pressure escaping from the bottle.

 - Keep the pump unscrewed for just a couple of seconds, then re-screw the pump on the bottle.
 Set it back down next to the stove, open the fuel valve, and relight the stove.
 You may need to give it one or two more pumps if too much pressure escaped.

 - If you want an even lower flame intensity, repeat the process.

 - Playing around with new stove techniques can be dangerous, so practice this for the first time under the supervision of an experienced Whisperlite simmer-er.

 Food stress happens for a reason: running out of food while in the backcountry truly is a food disaster.
 Luckily, with proper planning, you can prevent this nightmare from becoming reality.
 If you’re planning your own rations for an expedition, take some time to calculate enough food for each day.
-Consult NOLS Backcountry Nutrition or another guidebook to determine your caloric and nutrient needs, which can be calculated in relation to your physical activity intensity level, temperature, altitude, height, weight, etc.
+Consult NOLS Cookery or another guidebook to determine your caloric and nutrient needs, which can be calculated in relation to your physical activity intensity level, temperature, altitude, height, weight, etc.

 You can get as scientific as you want with this process to prevent food shortages.
 Consider pre-bagging each meal and labeling them Dinner 1, Dinner 2, Dinner 3, etc. Alternatively, if you want to leave some room for creativity in the kitchen, understand the contents of your ration well enough to know the approximate food-per-day average.